 In 2017, MoFo hosted a series of conflict resolution workshops in our San Francisco and New York offices.
 Based on the success of the program, the curriculum has been adapted to fit the needs of larger scale training given to lawyers at all levels.
 These programs also train lawyers to resolve any conflicts that may resolve with their teams or with clients.

-The firm joins 65 major law firms and corporate legal departments in launching version 2.0 of the initiative, running from July 2018 to July 2019.
-The latest version expands the Mansfield Rule to include LGBTQ+ lawyers and will also measure the transparency of appointment and election processes for client pitch meetings among participant firms.
+MoFo joins a number of major law firms and corporate legal departments in launching version 3.0 of the initiative, running from July 2019 to July 2020.
+The latest version will also include lawyers with disabilities in the populations considered.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.